mooddood235/PotentialPotato/README.md

 > A dependently typed functional programming language with recursive functions, pattern matching, and universe type hierarchy

-Potential Potato is an advanced dependently typed functional programming language that extends the [Pie language](https://github.com/the-little-typer/pie) with powerful features for mathematical proof construction and verification.
-Built on solid type-theoretic foundations, it enables developers to write programs that are simultaneously executable code and mathematical proofs.
+Potential Potato is a dependently typed functional programming language that extends the [Pie language](https://github.com/the-little-typer/pie) with features for mathematical proof construction and verification.
+Built on type-theoretic foundations, it enables developers to write programs that are simultaneously executable code and mathematical proofs.

 ## Key Features

-### **Curry-Howard Correspondence**
-- Types represent mathematical propositions
-- Programs serve as constructive proofs
-- Automatic proof verification through type checking

-### **Advanced Type System**
+### ** Type System**
 - **Dependent Types**: Types that depend on values, enabling precise specifications
 - **Universe Hierarchy**: Infinite hierarchy of type universes (U₀, U₁, U₂, ...) preventing paradoxes
-- **Subtype Relations**: Sophisticated subtyping with contravariant/covariant rules
+- **Subtype Relations**: Subtyping with contravariant/covariant rules

 ### **Pattern Matching & Recursion**
 - **Structural Pattern Matching**: Decompose data with wildcard variables (`!x`) and structural patterns